jackpal/gateway/README.md

 ## Versions

+### v1.1.1

++ Filter out On-link gateways.
+This is a Windows-specific feature.
+On-link gateways aren't currently connected to the Internet.

 ### v1.1.0

 + Add `func DiscoverGateways() ([]net.IP, error)`.
 This func returns an array of gateways that contains at least one gateway.
 Otherwise returns an error.